9 Cleaning Habits That Are Attracting Spiders to Your Home

 That open trash can in your kitchen could be the reason you're suddenly noticing spiders in your home.
 "Spiders enjoy eating insects that feed on leftovers and waste," explains entomologist and pest control expert Ryan Smith, owner of Ant and Garden Organic Pest Control.
 "Dispose of your house waste properly and you'll not only prevent roaches, flies, and ants from coming, but spiders too!"

-Don't forget to wipe your counters after preparing food
+Not wiping your counters after preparing food.

 If you're not in the habit of wiping down your counters or cleaning debris off your stove after cooking, you might want to start.